pafoster/qquiz/README.md

 # qquiz - Spaced Repetition Learning in the Terminal
 `qquiz` (quick quiz) is a tool for **spaced repetition learning** (SRL), a method which helps you memorise facts using flashcards.
 Each flashcard specifies a quiz question and its correct answer.
 For example, a flashcard might specify the question "In which year was J.S.
-Bach born?" and its answer "1685 CE".
+Bach born?" and its correct answer "1685 CE".
 In SRL, a flashcard is reviewed more frequently or less frequently, depending on **a)** your ability to recall the correct answer and **b)** how recently the flashcard was introduced.
 In qquiz, performance is evaluated based on self-assessment, i.e. you may manually 'upgrade' or 'downgrade' a flashcard after being shown the correct answer.
 Upgrading means reviewing a flashcard less frequently; conversely downgrading means reviewing a flashcard more frequently.

 `qquiz` has a terminal user interface (TUI) and a minimalist flavour.
 Each flashcard is a human-readable file with `.qq` extension, with all metadata (reviewed and due dates) stored in the `.qq` file.
 No additional files are needed for maintaining state.

 # Similar Software
 * [Anki](https://apps.ankiweb.net/) (more features, GUI-based)
 * [Vocage](https://github.com/proycon/vocage) (self-described minimalistic, TUI-based)

-(in the sense of [Anki](https://apps.ankiweb.net/)), but for the **terminal** and with a **minimalist flavour**.

 # Requirements
 * Go 1.20